 Another Canadian city known for its heavy snowfall is Quebec City in the province of Quebec.
 This area gets around 124 inches of snow per year and really embraces its snowiness.
 There’s an ice hotel here where you can stay overnight and lots of arts and cultural events scheduled throughout the winter too.
 The Quebec town of Saguenay is another very snowy place in the province and receives around 123 inches of snow every year.

 Many people wouldn’t expect to find a California mountain on a list of the snowiest places on earth.
 But California is a huge and diverse state that is a land of extremes and much more than just sandy beaches and sunshine.
 Kirkwood Mountain is near Lake Tahoe and gets around 39 feet of snow each year.
 The large lake has a lot to do with the high amount of snowfall this mountain gets.
 It’s also a magnet for winter storms and moisture coming in from the Pacific Ocean.
-This is a prime spot for snow sport enthusiasts who crave snowy cliffs, drops, and wooded terrain.
-Blue Canyon is another California destination that’s located near Tahoe National Forest and gets around 20 feet of snow each year.
+This is a prime spot for snow sports enthusiasts who crave snowy cliffs, drops, and wooded terrain.
+Blue Canyon is another California destination that’s located near the Tahoe National Forest and gets around 20 feet of snow each year.
 It’s about an hour from the lake and totally off the beaten track.

 Overall, the state of New York gets more snow than pretty much anywhere else in America.
 The college town of Syracuse really tops it all off though with around 124 inches of snow per year.
 One reason for the heavy snowfall here is Syracuse’s location along Lake Ontario and lake-effect weather that results from that position.
 Rochester and Buffalo, New York are also super snowy cities in the state of New York.